aarontburn/nexus-core/docs/getting_started/tutorial/ProcessOverview.md

 # Nexus: The Process

-## What is the Process?
+Regardless of what template you are using, the `process` remains unchanged.

+## Overview
+Nexus is built on [Electron](https://www.electronjs.org/) so modules must follow some of Electron's architectural rules — especially its [Process Model](https://www.electronjs.org/docs/latest/tutorial/process-model).

+Your module will be split in two parts: The **process** and the **renderer**.

-The process is the backend of your module.
-It has no access to the DOM, and sends/receive data from the renderer process.
-However, it has full access to the Node.js API, file system, and external packages (through services like `npm`).
+- The process is the backend of your module.
+It can interact with the Node.js API, the filesystem, and external packages - but it **cannot interact with the DOM directly**.

+- The renderer is the frontend of your module.
+It can manipulate the DOM and render your UI, but has **no direct access to the Node.js API**.

+You will need to have the process and renderer work together to make a module.
+The API provided by Nexus makes this simple and easy to understand.

+Utilizing [Inter-Process Communication](https://www.electronjs.org/docs/latest/tutorial/ipc), your process and renderer communicate through message-passing.
+This is already fully configured and all template repositories have these functions pre-written.

+To communicate data from the process to renderer, it may look like this:
+> 1. The process wants to send arbitrary numbers to the renderer
+> 2. Process invokes `this.sendToRenderer("number-event", 4, 5)`
+> 3. Renderer catches the event in `handleEvent(eventType, data)`
+>       ↳ `eventType` = `"number-event"`
+>       ↳ `data` = `[4, 5]`
+> 4. Renderer displays the numbers in the UI.

+To communicate data from the renderer to the process:

+> 1. A user clicks a button in the UI.
+> 2. Renderer invokes  `sendToProcess("button-pressed", 1)`
+> 3. Process handles this in `handleEvent(eventType, data)`
+>       ↳ `eventType` = `"button-pressed"`
+>       ↳ `data` = `[1]`
+> 4. Process can do something with the number.

+This section focuses on the `Process` overview.

-## Getting Started:
+## Getting Started
 By default, the process is located in the `src/process` directory as `main.ts`.

 Let's break down critical parts of this file.